-Sliding on in to the summer break, teachers across Australia are dutifully cleaning their classrooms from top to bottom.
+Sliding on in to the break, teachers across Australia are dutifully cleaning their classrooms from top to bottom.
 We’ve popped together some of the best tips and recipes to clean your classroom in an environmentally responsible way.

 When I first began teaching, it was common practice for teachers to use the final Friday of the school year cleaning their classrooms with their students.
 Kids would be allocated jobs and could be seen outside on the grass (wearing hats and sunscreen of course), scrubbing desks and tidy trays with all their might, preparing them for their new owners.
 They actually seemed to relish it.
 Cool splashes of soapy water were a welcome reprieve from the thick December humidity we know and love in Queensland.